openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCFinishNode.md

 ---
 title: OnNPCFinishNode
 sidebar_label: OnNPCFinishNode
-description: This callback is called when a NPC finishes navigating a complete node.
+description: This callback is called when an NPC finishes navigating a complete node.
 tags: ["npc", "node", "navigation"]
 ---